 The Managing Director of the Company is Takis Phidia and the General Manager is George Georgakopoulos (appointed on 1st March 2019).
-During 2018, the General Manager of the Company was George Mavrelis.
-The BoD farewelled George Mavrelis in February 2019 thanking him for his valuable administration.
+In February 2019, the BoD farewelled the former General Manager George Mavrelis, thanking him for his valuable administration.

 B.2.
 Fit and Proper Requirements